-How to eliminate emerging refractory contaminants such as drug residues in hospital waste water.
+How to eliminate emerging refractory contaminants such as drug residues in hospital wastewater.
 How to disinfect and treat water without chemicals.
 How to treat wastewater using renewable energy.
 Laboratory of Environmental Electrotechnologies and Oxidative Processes (LEEPO) finds solutions to all these issues.

 LEEPO develops electrolytic techniques and oxidative processes to improve water treatment systems (from drinking water to municipal and industrial wastewater treatment) and replace inefficient conventional technologies for removing refractory organic, inorganic, and microbial contaminants.

-Unit assembly, reagent storage, and oven and scale facility
+Assembly, reagent storage, oven and scale room

 LEEPO offers a range of services to municipalities and industry to help them improve their wastewater treatment systems.
 The LEEPO research team also has the required expertise to provide innovative solutions for removing refractory organic, inorganic, and microbial contaminants.
 LEEPO conducts research in the following areas:

 Analytical electrochemistry (voltammetry)

 Identification of the most appropriate electrodes for breaking down refractory pollutants (e.g., phenolic compounds, PAHs, organochlorine compounds, dioxins, pesticides, drug metabolites, etc.) and design of electrolytic units.

 Development of electro-oxidation/electrodeposition (EO-ED) treatment processes